 - Click on the link Status Update.

-- For students not admitted, electronic notification will be displayed (within the online application), there will be no letter generated.
+- For students not admitted, electronic notification will be displayed within the online application, no hard copy letter is generated.

 - The Office of Graduate Admissions does not give decision results over the phone.